AbduEhab/Karbon-RayTracer/README.md

 - x64 Compiler (DOES NOT WORK WITH x86 COMPILERS!!!)

 ## Getting Started
 Once you've cloned the repo, setup cmake with `cmake -S . -B build`.
-If you're using CMake with VS Code, the binaries should be automatically copied in to the bin folder (no mater the build config).
+The binaries should be automatically copied in to the bin folder (no mater the build config or platform).
-Visual Studio (not VS Code) will Compile and link perfectly but will fail to copy the binary which would give you a "Build failed. do you want to start anyway?" message.
-You can ignore this message and launch anyway.

 ### 3rd party libaries
 - [Walnut](https://github.com/TheCherno/Walnut)